davidbhr/CompactionAnalyzer/README.md

 Beneath individual cells also the compaction can bes assesed on a multicellular level using for example cell sphetoids.
 This can offer the advantage that uniform round shape  and less moement a lower sample number ight be suffiecient.

-Additionally, absolute forces of spheroids can be measured using the python package **Jointforces** LINK HERE, which requires additonal material measurements & timelapse imaging.
+Additionally, absolute forces of spheroids can be measured using the python package [here](https://github.com/christophmark/jointforces/mater), which requires additonal material measurements & timelapse imaging.

 ## Resolving compound effects

-resolve contractility of tumor spheroids and drug responses.
+Application can be to resolve compound effects that act on cell contractility.
+(ToDo: Image here ?)

-## How to cite
+## Literature

-If you are using the CompactionAnalyzer feel free to cite:
+Read more about the method in the following article

 TODO: Write a paper and put it here...